 High School: Phoenix Coding Academy, Phoenix AZ

 We’ve been working with Phoenix Coding Academy since its inception in 2015.
 Coding is a Phoenix Union School District Technology School envisioned by Google’s Education Evangelist, Jaime Casap that trains all students to be coders, problem solvers, and innovators.
-We have a fully integrated program in every year of the school.
+Indigo’s program is fully integrated program in every grade level.

 Of the 79 students polled, 89.9% claimed their results were “accurate” or “very accurate.”